mattroger-work/onboarding_web_app/README.md

     * rn I can only update the customers group and not full time cuz customers is a security group
 * What password is used when accounts are created
-* So the email sends it adds to groups and takes them off the sharepoint site, but there is an error with the password reset: Unable to update the specified properties for on-premises mastered Directory Sync objects or objects currently undergoing migration
+* Error with the password reset: Unable to update the specified properties for on-premises mastered Directory Sync objects or objects currently undergoing migration
 * Currently the access token is stored in a cookie to bigger deployments create